-Given the chance, they’ll feed on any vegetation.
+Given a chance, they’ll feed on any vegetation.

 If you see these around at night, a simple solution is to plant another low-maintenance vegetable to distract this pest.

 Whatever you don’t like that they do, use it as a trap plant.
-As examples, sacrifice a kale plant, some garlic, or maybe a beet or two.
+For example, sacrifice a kale plant, some garlic, or maybe a beet or two.